COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 eServices login, pay rates, animal registration and debtor invoices online, report an issue, request information, track an application or fill in an online form.
 Find out more about all available online services...

 The Fencing of Swimming Pools Act was introduced to protect young children from the danger of drowning.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Three Park and Ride sites have been confirmed at:
+Three Park and Ride sites:

 For the current Metro bus timetable click here.